2025–26 Rice Owls men's basketball team: Offseason

 Eternity Eguagie, a 6' 6" forward from Edmonton, Alberta, Canada, committed to transfer to Rice from Colby Community College as a sophomore on March 22.
 Eguagie averaged 18.3 points, 6.5 rebounds and 32 minutes in 31 games, all starts, as a freshman with the Trojans.

 Nick Anderson, a 6' 3" swingman from Houston, committed to transfer to Rice from Prairie View A&M as a senior on April 19.
 Anderson averaged 18.9 points and 5.3 rebounds 12 games, all starts, as a junior with the Panthers, before suffering a season-ending injury.

 Dallas Hobbs, a 6' 1" guard from Dallas, committed to transfer to Rice from Mount St. Mary's as a junior on April 22.
 Hobbs averaged 12.4 points, 3.7 rebounds and 3.3 assists in 30 games, 26 starts, as a sophomore with the Mountaineers.
 He was named to the 2025 MAAC all-tournament team.

 Jordan Williams, a 6' 2" guard from Houston, transferred to Rice from Vanderbilt as a redshirt junior on June 3.
 Williams averaged 1.2 points and 3.7 minutes in 10 games as a redshirt sophomore with the Commodores.

 Stephen Giwa, a 6' 9" center from Houston, transferred to Rice from Texas A&M–Corpus Christi as a redshirt senior on June 3.
 Giwa averaged 5.9 points, 5.1 rebounds and 21 minutes in 27 games, 23 starts, as a redshirt junior with the Islanders.

 Presley Patterson, a 5' 11" guard from Knoxville, Tennessee, transferred to Rice from Auburn as a walk-on senior on June 7.
-Patterson appered in 11 games as a junior for the Tigers and scored seven points in 1.3 minutes per game.
+Patterson appeared in 11 games as a junior for the Tigers and scored seven points in 1.3 minutes per game.

 In May, Owls assistant coach Nelson Terroba left to become an assistant at Division II St. Edward's.